kapawlak/128A_Remote/lab1-magnetic force/lab1.md

 # Part II: Experiments
 ## 1. Overview
 In this lab, we will be dealing with an external magnetic field from Neodymium magnets.
+We have the following goals:
-Use the right-hand rule to determine the direction of the magnetic force due to the presence of a magnetic field.
-Match the predictions of the magnetic force direction to observations.
+ - Use the right-hand rule to determine the direction of the magnetic force due to the presence of a magnetic field.
+ - Match the predictions of the magnetic force direction to observations.
+ -  Demonstrate that magnetic force can be converted into mechanical work by constructing a simple motor

 ## 2. Calibration of iOLab magnetometer